Social Science Computing Services (SSCS) Policies

 - Cisco AnyConnect VPN (for laptops and OCLA)

 Faculty and researchers are responsible for purchasing any other software licenses that they require, using a KFS account (purchases made with personal funds or credit cards may not be reimbursed).
 Again, please consult with our helpdesk for all software purchases to ensure you are following all applicable policies and procedures, and getting the best deal, including any education discounts.

-The school provides each department with a Xerox multifunction printer, scanner, and photocopier.
-If needed a faculty member may purchase a personal printer with their own funding, and staff member may request a personal printer (with department head approval and funding).
-Computing Services is available to help with purchasing, but will only perform basic troubleshooting (e.g. clear paper jams).
+The school provides each department with a multifunction printer, scanner, and photocopier.
+If needed, a faculty member may purchase an individual printer with their own funding, and a staff member may request a printer (with department head approval and funding).
+Computing Services can help recommend a printer, but it should be purchased through regular departmental purchasing processes.
+We will only perform basic setup, configuration, and troubleshooting.
 Any additional required service (toner, imaging drum, service kits) is the responsibility of the owner.